fabricio-p/c-vector/README.md

 This project provides a general purpose implementation of the vector data structure which can be used almost everywhere.

 ## Configure with `#define`
 This library relies heavily on macros to replicate what templates and generics in C++ do.
 Although you can modify the output of the macros using some other macros as configurations.
 Due to not being able to nest `#ifdef` inside `#define`, other macros will be defined according to the `#define`d configuration macros.
+Remember not to nest configurations, as the inner one will erase all the others.
+Everytime you change you configuration macros, make sure to re`#include <c-vector/lib.h>`.
+Also be sure to reconfigure and reinclude after using other libraries that use c-vector.
 ## Silent mode
 Activated if you `#define CVECTOR_SILENT`.
 Specific functions will by default return a status integer to indicate success of the function. `0` for ok and `1` if it didn't work.
 This is defined by the macros `CVECTOR_STATUS` and `CVECTOR_RETURN(expr)`, which by default will translate to `int` and `{ return expr; }`.
 This is called verbose mode.
 If `CVECTOR_SILENT` is defined, they will be translated to `void` and `{ expr; return; }`.
 This is called silent mode.
 It evaluates `expr` because sometimes it will return the status from another function call, which will also be silent, but the call needs to be done.